chloeekk/chloeekk.github.io/posts/offline-conversion-tracking/index.md

 # How to Track Offline Conversions?

-In many industries, advertising isn’t just about getting users to click an ad or fill out a form—it’s about getting them to **ultimately complete a truly valuable action offline**, such as making an in-store purchase, signing a contract, or buying a product.
+In many industries, advertising isn't just about getting users to click an ad or fill out a form—it's about getting them to **ultimately complete a truly valuable action offline**, such as making an in-store purchase, signing a contract, or buying a product.

-The problem is, many ad systems can’t see these offline actions—meaning they can’t determine which ads actually drove results.
+The problem is, many ad systems can't see these offline actions—meaning they can't determine which ads actually drove results.

 Once we can track and feed these "offline conversions" back to the ad platforms, they can use this data to **retrain models and optimize targeting**, ensuring every budget dollar is spent more intelligently.
+This closed-loop feedback becomes critical when [allocating advertising budgets](https://chloevolution.com/posts/how-to-allocate-online-advertising-budget/) across channels—knowing true ROI rather than just click metrics.

 ## The Basic Principles of Offline Conversion Tracking